cs-util-com/cscore/README.md

 [**Getting started**](#-getting-started)

 #  Overview
-See the [examples](#-usage--examples) below to get a quick overview of all library features:
+The following summary gives a quick overview of all library features:

 ### Pure C# Components
-The aim of the cscore package is to stay is slim/minimal as possible while including the feature and functionality typical projects would benefit from.
+The aim of the cscore package as to stay is slim/minimal as possible while including the feature and functionality typical projects would benefit from.

 * [Log](#logging) - A minimalistic logging wrapper + [AssertV2](#assertv2) to add saveguards anywhere in your logic
 * [EventBus](#The-EventBus) - Publish and subscribe to global events from anywhere in your code.
-Sends **1 million events in under 3 seconds** with minimal memory footprint!
+Handles **1 million events a second** with minimal memory footprint!
 * [Injection Logic](#Injection-Logic) - A simple inversion of control pattern that does not rely on magic.
-Relies on the EventBus system, so its super fast as well!
+Relies on the EventBus system, so it has the same speed as well!
 * [JSON Parsing](#JSON-Parsing) - Reading and writing JSON through a simple interface.
 Default implementation uses [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) to ensure high performance
 * [REST Extensions](#REST-Extensions) - Extensions to simplify sending REST requests in as few lines as possible without limiting flexibility
 * [Directory & File Extensions](#directory--file-extensions) - To simplify handling files, folders and persisting data
 * Common String extension methods demonstrated in StringExtensionTests.cs
 * [Functional extensions](#IEnumerable-Extensions) and [Transducers](#Transducers) to allow functional data mapping (filter, map, reduce, ..)
 * Simple [statemachines](#Statemachines) that work on your existing classes
-* An asynchronous chainable [key value store](#KeyValueStore) (get & set) that can be used for simple persistent settings but also for remote server/DB access
+* An asynchronous chainable [key value store](#KeyValueStore) (get & set) that can be used for anything from simple persistent settings to remote server/DB access
 * An [immutable datastore](#immutable-datastore) (Redux syntax) that includes undo/redo, timetravel (replay recordings) and a thunk middleware (dispatching async tasks)
 * A [JsonMerger](#JsonMerger) helper to allow simple Json merging and diffing logic that helps to update an instance of a class using a [Three-way merge](https://en.wikipedia.org/wiki/Merge_(version_control)#Three-way_merge)
+* An AutoMapper to map fields and attributes from one class to another using simple json serialization under the hood.
 * Many other helpful extension methods best demonstrated in HelperMethodTests.cs